 - Exercise your pet regularly to ensure they are adequately stimulated

-- Remove any stimuli that trigger barking or other poor behaviour (i.e. line of site to other dogs, cats, passers-by)
+- Remove any stimuli that trigger barking or other poor behaviour (i.e. line of sight to other dogs, cats, passers-by)

 - Contact a dog trainer or local training class